tokio-rs/console/tokio-console/README.md

 The resource details view includes a table of async ops belonging to the resource.

 * `ID` - The ID of the async op, this is a display ID similar to the one for resources
-* `Parent` - The ID of the parent async op if it exists
+* `Parent` - The ID of the parent async op, if it exists
 * `Task` - The ID and name of the task which performed this async op
 * `Source` - The method where the async op is being called from
-* `Total` - Duration the async op has been alive (sum of Busy and Idle, an async op has no scheduled state)
+* `Total` - Total duration for which the async op has been alive (sum of Busy and Idle, as an async op has no scheduled state)
-* `Busy` - Total duration the async op has been busy
+* `Busy` - Total duration for which the async op has been busy (its future is actively being polled)
-* `Idle` - Total duration the async op has been idle
+* `Idle` - Total duration for which the async op has been idle (the future exists but is not being polled)
 * `Polls` - Number of times the async op has been polled
 * `Attributes` - Additional attributes from the async op, these will vary by type